Conducting industry analysis becomes very relevant, especially when you are planning to invest in a company.

 This is an appropriate way to assess the structure of an industry.

-Michael Porter believes that the combined strength of these five forces shapes industry’s potential for value creation.
+Michael Porter believes that the combined strength of these five forces shapes the industry’s potential for value creation.

-1. Bargaining power of Buyers-
+1. Bargaining power of Buyers

 a.
 Concentration of buyer